 Robert died just a few months later, March 14, 1881.

 I could find no record for Nellie until I happened upon the 1885 Colorado state census.
 A Nellie Sutherland is listed as the adoptive daughter of a family that ran a boarding house in Colorado Springs.
 One of the occupants of the household is a boarder with “Lung Trouble” or TB.
 Nellie’s age, place of birth, and her parents’ place of birth match Isaac’s daughter.

 The family must have collected enough money to send Nellie to Colorado Springs.
-It was her only chance at life.
+It was the only chance to prolong her life.

 Nellie died sometime before her father’s will was probated in Iowa in 1892.
 There is no mention of her in the probate records.

-Charles Wesley named his oldest son and oldest daughter after his brother’s children, Robert and Nellie.
+Charles Wesley named his oldest son and daughter after his brother’s children, Robert and Nellie.
+They were never forgotten.